Surrey's Michelin Star restaurants

 77 South St, Dorking RH4 2JU

-Tucked away in a sleepy market town, surrounded by the beautiful Surrey Hills, Steve Drake’s Sorrel has taken everyone by surprise.
+Steve Drake's Sorrel has surprised everyone in a sleepy market town surrounded by the beautiful Surrey Hills.
 The intimate venue earned its Michelin star in under a year and has received enthusiastic critical acclaim.
-Housed in a 300-year old building with exposed beams and uneven floorboards, the décor still manages to be contemporary.
+Housed in a 300-year-old building with exposed beams and uneven floorboards, the décor remains contemporary.

 Expect a light, airy space upholstered in cool grey velvet, entered through a greenhouse where Drake grows fresh herbs for the restaurant.
 Menus are presented to diners inside pale green envelopes, and the food is prepared before your eyes in a state-of-the-art open kitchen.

-The discovery menu includes a pudding of carrot tobacco, a blackcurrant waldorf, or an item that’s simply called ‘green, green, green’, but which is revealed to be an airy broccoli mousse spiked with lime and kiwi.
+The discovery menu includes a carrot tobacco pudding, a blackcurrant Waldorf, or an item simply called ‘green, green, green’, which is revealed to be an airy broccoli mousse spiked with lime and kiwi.
 No wonder Sorrel has been named AA’s restaurant of the year 2018-19.

 3. The Tudor Pass at Great Foster